How your financial planner is compensated can make all the difference in the recommendations they make for you.

-Both commissioned and commission + fee planners receive a compensation based on the specific financial products they sell to you.
+Both commissioned and commission + fee-based planners receive a compensation based on the specific financial products they sell to you.
 Because of the conflict of interest inherent in these transactions, these planners may have difficulty putting the client’s interest above their own.